Team-Takeoff/Capstone/README.md

         files = json.load(open(path_to_files_json,'r'))
      ```
 2. Running the classification models:
     1. The best place to start is simply running the [Test_Models notebook](/models/Test_Models.ipynb).
-This will load all of the package dependencies and the pretrained models and can be used to execute the visualizations/metrics seen in the notebook.
+This will load all of the package dependencies and the pretrained models transform and predict on the test data, and execute the visualizations/metrics seen in the notebook.
     2. The Logistic Regression, Random Forest and Gradient Boosting Classifiers are packaged as separate pkl files and share a separate pipeline pkl object which should be used to transform the test data before prediction.
 Make sure that joblib package is imported:
      ```
      import joblib